 So here is another place I went in a different direction that other recipes.
 I put olive oil all over the cast iron pan.
 Enough to coat the bottom and the sides.
 I was worried it was a bit too much as I could see some oil on the sides of the dough once I pressed it into the pan (so much for baking being an exact science.)
 I covered the dough with a kitchen towel and let it rise for 45 minutes.
 It did not double in size as I had read in other blogs, but it did rise somewhat and I was being impatient, so again I moved forward with the next step.
 Likely it would be a good idea to let the dough rise for a couple of hours but I was too excited for that!

-While talking about impatience, I am not sure if I should have let the dough rise on its own, but I had already added all of the toppings on.
+While talking about impatience, I am not sure if I should have let the dough rise on its own before adding the toppings, but I added mine right away.

 My dough was too sticky at the time to put “dimples” in it by using the back of a spoon, but I did my best.
 I read that some people take the bread out half way through and add the dents at that time.
 I added a few that gave it a more wavy appearance and popped it in the oven.

 I baked at 400 for 25 minutes.
-Some oven may required a bit more time (5 to 10 more minutes,) but this was a smaller oven that tends to cook things more quickly.
+Some ovens may required a bit more time (5 to 10 more minutes,) but this was a smaller oven that tends to cook things more quickly.

-I turned the oven off and had no idea how it was going to taste, but the small in the houses was amazing.
-I was a bit worried the center would not be cooked through but the top had a nice golden brown so I decided to let it sit in the warm over for 5 more minutes.
+I turned the oven off and had no idea how it was going to taste, but the smell in the house was amazing.
+I was a bit worried the center would not be cooked through, but the top had a nice golden brown so I decided to let it sit in the warm oven for 5 more minutes.

 The taste was amazing!
 A slight crunchy on the outside, moist in the middle and so much flavor!
 I drizzled a 1/4 cup of olive oil over the top and then we used a balsamic glaze to dip into as well, but it honestly had plenty of flavor on it’s own.